kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(d\) *Fuel grade or designation.* The minimum fuel grade (for reciprocating engines) or fuel designation (for turbine engines) must be established so that it is not less than that required for the operation of the engines within the limitations in paragraphs (b) and (c) of this section.

-\(e\) *Ambient temperature.* Ambient temperature limitations (including limitations for winterization installations if applicable) must be established as the maximum ambient atmospheric temperature at which compliance with the cooling provisions of §§29.1041 through 29.1049 is shown.
+\(e\) *Ambient temperature.* Ambient temperature limitations (including limitations for winterization installations if applicable) must be established as the maximum ambient atmospheric temperature at which compliance with the cooling provisions of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1041   General.|§29.1041]] through 29.1049 is shown.

 \(f\) *Two and one-half minute OEI power operation.* Unless otherwise authorized, the use of 21⁄2 -minute OEI power must be limited to engine failure operation of multiengine, turbine-powered rotorcraft for not longer than 21⁄2 minutes for any period in which that power is used.
 The use of 21⁄2 -minute OEI power must also be limited by—